We strive to nurture and empower our players to achieve their own personal best both on and off the field.

-Your player will receive an invitation code if they have been asked to join this program.
+Your player will receive an email invite with a link to register if they have been asked to join this program.

 Yes and no. We are transitioning into our new training kit with the new logo.
 For the upcoming season, all players will be permitted to wear the old training kit.
 By the 2019/2020 season, players will be asked to purchase the new kit.

 Schedules are set throughout the summer and registration for the 2018/2019 season will open online in late August.